teamputtygen/hn-docs/docs/introduction.rst

 ------------------

-This documentation covers the essentials for learning about and getting started with the HNSciCloud platform from the RHEA collaboration.
+This documentation covers the essentials for learning about and getting started with the HNSciCloud hybrid cloud platform from the RHEA collaboration.
 It contains only information specific to the platform as a whole.
 Documentation for the individual services that comprise the platform are available elsewhere and may need to be consulted for anything other than simple use cases.
 Links to that documentation are provided in the :ref:`platform-services` section.